-This table provides comparison of internal estimates of downturn LGD with actual losses which were evidenced during the seven years to 30 September 2016.
-Actual LGD was calculated using net write-offs from defaults during the seven year observation period with the most recent defaults excluded to allow sufficient time for the workout of the asset and recognition of any losses.
+This table compares internal estimates of downturn LGD with actual losses during the eight years to 30 September 2017.
+Actual LGD was calculated using net write-offs from defaults during the eight year observation period with the most recent defaults excluded to allow sufficient time for the workout of the asset and recognition of any losses.
 For defaults relating to qualifying revolving retail and other retail, this period is the most recent 12 months and for all other asset classes the period is the most recent two years.
 Estimates are calculated using the downturn LGD at the beginning of the financial year.

-As at 30 ) Sep 16
+As at 3 0 Sep 17

-Average estimated downturn LGD (/) Average actual LGD®
+Average estimated downturn LGD Average actual LGD

 Exposure type % %

 IRB approach

-Corporate (including SME) (2) 38.6 31.1
+Corporate (including SME) (2) 37.0 27.6

-Sovereign (3) 45.0 -
+Sovereign (3) 44.3 -

 Bank (3) 51.1 -

-Residential mortgage (4) 20.6 4.1
+Residential mortgage (4) 20.2 5.4

-Qualifying revolving retail 87.1 66.8
+Qualifying revolving retail 87.2 54.6

-Retail SME 36.2 20.5
+Retail SME 35.5 19.1

-Other retail 75.9 54.0
+Other retail 73.8 43.9

-(1) These values provide a comparison of internal estimates of downturn LGD with actual losses which were evidenced during the seven years to 30 September 2016.
+(f) These values provide a comparison of internal estimates of downturn LGD with actual losses which were evidenced during the eight years to 30 September 2017.